Publications

 Artstein, Ron; Smith, Stephen; Traum, David; Alexander, Oleg; Leuski, Anton; Jones, Andrew; Georgila, Kallirroi; Debevec, Paul; Swartout, William; Maio, Heather

-Time-offset Interaction with a Holocaust Survivor Inproceedings
+Time-offset Interaction with a Holocaust Survivor Proceedings Article

 In: Proceedings of IUI 2014, pp. 163–168, ACM Press, Haifa, Israel, 2014, ISBN: 978-1-4503-2184-6.